benjamin-bk-krueger/kringle-game/ABOUT.md

 ***2022-02-20***

 Quickly ran the Docker container on a small AWS EC2 instance.
 Proof of Concept: Successful!!
 Bought a book covering Python...
 Next week I'll join a bootcamp "GitHub for Everyone" hosted by INE.
 I'm sure I'll learn a lot of things.
 Guess setting up something like Kubernetes won't be so easy ...
 INE also has a lot of courses covering that

 ***2022-02-22***

 Added items as new object and feature to the game.
 Did a lot of rework to make the code much more readable and beautiful.
 Maybe I should read my Pyhon book before writing too much code ... the more code there is the more rework there may be ...

 ***2022-02-23***

 Quickly implemented non-interactive side characters/objects and a cheat function.
 Yeah, cheating, cheating :)

+***2022-03-02***

+I have attended a three days bootcamp hosted by INE: "GitHub for Everyone".
+Now I do know a lot more about issues, branches, pull request and actions.
+Always remember: Never ever commit to main!! ;-)